botprzemek/basketball-api/README.md

 # basketball-api

 This documentation provides an overview of the REST API project developed for the Knury Knurów basketball team.
-The API is built using JavaScript + TypeScript :milky_way: with Express framework (Node.js), and it integrates technologies such as Supabase :sparkle:, Prisma :gem:, and Node-Cache :eight_pointed_black_star: package for caching.
+The API is built using JavaScript + TypeScript :milky_way: with Express framework (Node.js), and it integrates technologies such as Supabase :sparkle:, Prisma :gem:, Socket.IO :loudspeaker:, and Node-Cache :eight_pointed_black_star: package for caching.

 > [!WARNING]
+>
-> <span id="status">Project is work in progress :construction:</span>
+> > <span id="status">Project is work in progress</span>

-## Navigation
+## Navigation :busstop:

 1. [Status](#status)
 2. [Project Overview](#overview)